arduino/help-center-content/content/About Arduino/My Arduino Account/About-Arduino-accounts-for-minors.md

 ### Upgrading to a Restricted account

-After turning 14, users of Junior accounts will be prompted to upgrade to a [Restricted Account](#Regular-accounts), for users who are at least 14 and below 16 years old.
+After turning 14, users of Junior accounts will be prompted to upgrade to a [Restricted Account](#Restricted-accounts), for users who are at least 14 and below 16 years old.
 When a Junior Account is upgraded to a Restricted Account, the user will be prompted to provide a username of their own choosing and an email address that will be linked to their account.

-<a id="Regular-accounts"></a>
+<a id="Regular-accounts"></a><!-- Legacy id-->

-## Restricted Accounts
+## Restricted Accounts {#Restricted-accounts}

 The process for creating a Restricted Account is the same as that for creating a Junior Account above, and requires parental consent.
 However, with a Restricted Account, the user has access to all the services available on the Arduino website, such as the on-line shop, Arduino Cloud, Arduino Project Hub, Arduino Forum, Arduino Blog, Arduino Day, Arduino Education products, Arduino Certification, the Contributor License Agreement program and the other development and educational instruments available on the Website and on the Apps.